Quickstart Guide

 • Windows, macOS, or Linux

-Step 1: Download Aether
+Step 1: Install Aether

-1. Open your Unity project
+Open a terminal in your Unity project directory and run:

 ℹ️Alternative: UPM